o2r-project/erc-spec/docs/spec/index.md

 The Dockerfile MUST have an active instruction `CMD`, or a combination of the instructions `ENTRYPOINT` and `CMD`, which executes the packaged analysis.

+The Dockerfile MUST contain a `VOLUME` instruction to define the mount point of the ERC base directory within the container.
+This mount point MUST be `/erc` and the bind MUST be configured as with _read and write access_.
+Implementations SHOULD make sure an execution does not interfere with original uploaded files, but a write access is required to store the created display file outside of the container.

+The Dockerfile MUST contain a `WORKDIR` instruction with the value `/erc`.

+The Dockerfile SHOULD NOT contain a `COPY` or `ADD` command to include data, code or text from the ERC into the image.
+These commands MAY be used to copy code or libraries which must be available during the image build.

 The Dockerfile SHOULD NOT contain `EXPOSE` instructions.

 ### System environment